 - the current treasury position;

 - treasury indicators which limit the treasury risk and activities of the Council;

 - prospects for interest rates;

 - the borrowing strategy;

 - policy on borrowing in advance of need;

-- debt rescheduling; - the investment strategy; - creditworthiness policy; - Apportioning interest to the Housing Revenue Account and - the policy on use of external service providers. - 1.8.2 These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, MHCLG MRP Guidance, the CIPFA Treasury Management Code and MHCLG Investment Guidance.
+- debt rescheduling;

+- the investment strategy;

+- creditworthiness policy;

+- Apportioning interest to the Housing Revenue Account and

+- the policy on use of external service providers.

+- 1.8.2 These elements cover the requirements of the Local Government Act 2003, DLUHC Investment Guidance, DLUHC MRP Guidance, the CIPFA Prudential Code and the CIPFA Treasury Management Code.